ACQUISITION OF THE SCHOOLHOUSE

 According to deeds the building dates back to either 1893 or 1900 but there is some confusion on the exact date.
 There were three original trustees including, W.A.
 McKenzie, W.H.
 Summerhill, and G.S.
 Vaughn.
 When it first opened the school was for white children in the first through eighth grades.
 In 1936 it became a school for black children and remained as such until it was closed in 1952.
 W.R.
 Summerhill then purchased the school grounds and building on November 11, 1952 for $3,150.00.
 The school sat empty until it was donated to the City of Oak Grove by William R. Summerhill, Jr and Susan English Dillard in 2004.

 Although it cannot be recorded in the national book of historical landmarks due to being removed from its original location, the Oak Grove Schoolhouse is very well documented.
 First, the teacher record books, containing names, addresses, grades, attendance, teacher names and yearly syllabus, date back to as early as 1923.
 In addition to these records, Margaret Summerhill English, who attended the school from 1923-1929 wrote a detailed account of her experiences there.
 Mrs. English words paint a picture of not only what the school was like, but what going to school in those times felt like.
-This document will be displayed in the restored Schoolhouse.
+This document is displayed in the restored Schoolhouse.